merkatorgis/arrsync/README.md

 user's [authorized_keys](https://www.ssh.com/academy/ssh/authorized-keys-file)
 file.

-That `authorized_keys` file is the place where you can later make changes to the lists of IP addresses for Read and Write access.
+That file `{user's home}/.shh/authorized_keys` is the place where you can later make changes to the lists of IP addresses for Read and Write access.

 ## 2. Configure the Client(s)

 On each Client, just run:

 ```
-npm exec arrsync@latest
+npx arrsync@latest
 ```

 And choose Configure Client.